ArjunRathinam/Sony_Ai/README.md

 see the weather of your city<br>
 text to speech usage Sapi5<br>
 pyaudio usage<br>
-search wikipedia and set remainders too
+search wikipedia and set remainders too<br>
+play games too

 <h1>Requirments:</h1>
 Pyaudio,